 - The ability to send file attachments (such as uploaded files and generated documents) through Zapier is only available to organizations on our Pro, Team, and Enterprise plans.

 - Zapier does not fully support sending repeating section data from Cognito Forms.
 Alternatively, you can send data to an end point by setting up the end point url directly on the form using the JSON/webhooks feature.
-You can also set up a connection using Microsoft Flow, which does support sending repeating section data to other systems.
+You can also set up a connection using Microsoft Power Automate, which does support sending repeating section data to other systems.

 Check out our Zapier blog series for in-depth tutorials about how to integrate your forms with other services: